KleberVales/Exercicios-OCP-Java-21/README.md

 ```
 #### Conditional discount

+* Use a ternary operator to calculate the final price with a different discount for premium customers

 #### 3. Grade classification
 * Implement a series of nested ternary operators to provide appropriate grading based on the student's grade
 ```java